RichardCastuera/NIX-TTS/README.md

-# NIX-TTS-TRY
+# NIX-TTS
-A text to speech system fine-tuned a VITS model using the dataset (5000 audio files) voiced by ANICA.
+Fine-tuned a VITS text-to-speech model using a dataset (5000 audio files) voiced by ANICA.